neptuwunium/posts/markdown/2024-06-22-0436A-linux-gaming-notes.md

 ### Dauntless

-This game has quite a lot of issues with Proton.
+This game has quite a lot of issues with Wine and Proton.

 #### If you randomly crash, it might be because of stack smashing due to a race condition.